-So if you can keep up with the amount of olive oil we use to make them (the Ladera mostly) than you can enjoy some really healthy, fuelling & fulfilling Greek dishes.
+If you can keep up with the amount of olive oil Greeks use to cook them (the Ladera) then you can enjoy some really healthy, fuelling & fulfilling dishes.

 Green beans and zucchini are a flavorful combination.
 To add zucchinis to the Fasolakia simply do so, by adding them towards the last 15 minutes of cooking.
 As they don't take long to cook.

 Well, as with each and every food, fresh is always best.
-But there are foods that their flavor and texture don't change so much from fresh to frozen.
+But there are foods whose flavor and texture don't change so much from fresh to frozen.

 And green beans are one of those foods.
 So you can use whatever is more convenient for you.

-I personally use fresh ones, when I can get my hands on some good & tender ones.
-Mostly on summer months.
-But use frozen ones for the rest of the year.
-Since Fasolakia is a dish we enjoy all year round.
+I personally use fresh ones, when I can get my hands on some young and tender ones.
+Mostly in the summer months.
+Frozen ones are great to use any time during the year.

 How To Pick Fresh Green Beans